ly-web/appweb7/samples/min-server/README.md

 This sample shows a minimal set of configuration directives.
 This server supports the file and ESP handlers.
 CGI, PHP, Ejscript and SSL are not configured.

-The purpose of this sample is to show the minimal appweb.conf for serving static and ESP content.
 You are encouraged to read the [typical-server - Typical server](../typical-server/README.md) sample to see what other appweb.conf directives are available.

 Requirements